AsianKoala/nvim/README.md

 - some [nerd font](https://github.com/ryanoasis/nerd-fonts) for icons

 ## Install
-Make sure you have the neovim 0.7.0+ installed.
+**Guaranteed** to work on neovim v0.7.2
-Note that neovim 0.8 breaks my config for some reason.
+v0.8.0+ breaks my config.
+Looking to fix this when I get time.

 Clone this under your ~/.config/nvim directory